toaderflorin/eksia/_posts/2017-06-20-redux-async-flow.markdown

 date:   2017-06-20 06:39:37 +0300
 description: "
 Redux advertises itself as a predictable state container for JavaScript applications and if you are just getting started with Redux (whether you are using it with React or Angular or another framework), you might have started reading the official documentation, and know that Redux is Flux implementation.
 Here’s a quick refresher of the Flux architecture...
 "
 icon: "logo-redux.png"
 categories:
 ---

-The first thing that needs to be mentioned is that Redux, while "fluxish" in nature, is not an exact canonical implementation of the Flux architecture.
+The first thing that needs to be mentioned is that Redux, while *fluxish* in nature, is not an exact canonical implementation of the Flux architecture.
 Instead of using a dispatcher that sends actions to multiple stores, it uses **a single store** which keeps the state for the whole application, and a concept known as a *reducer* which is essentially a function that gets the current state and an action, and produces a new state based on the action.

 It looks something like this: